Leopard Slug

 Size

-Typically 10-20 cm (4-8 inches) in length; one of the largest slug species in the world.
+Typically 10-20 cm (4-8 inches) in length; weight is negligible but they are among the largest land slugs.

 Colors